joordy/PhotoPaint-PWA/README.md

 A Service Worker ensures that you as a developer can manage / manipulate **network** traffic, **cache** files, add push **notifications**, and so on.

+In my service worker I use an **install**, **activation** and **fetch** function.
+These three functions ensure that the entire application can be used offline, if the user has visited it before.
+Because my API uses variable results, it will not work completely offline.

+The **install** function ensures that the service worker is installed in the browser, the static files I give in my variable `cacheFiles` are put in the cache memory of the browser.
+This is a one-time operation, if the browser has not yet detected a service worker.

+The **activation** function checks whether the files that I would like to cache in the cache memory of the browser already match.
+Duplicate files are also filtered out, so that the cache memory only ensures that files are only entered once.

+The **fetch** function provides multiple functionalities, including all visited pages are stored in the cache memory of the browser, under the name `html-runtime-cache`.
+All information of the pages already visited is stored here.

+When the user visits the web application offline, he will receive an offline page as a response.
+When the user has previously visited the application, the previously visited pages are loaded.
+If the user comes to a new page, which cannot yet be found in the cache memory of the browser, the offline page is still served to the user.

 </details>

 ### **Performance matters**